epicure24/Deep-Learning-For-Images/README.md

-# Deep Learning Projects
+# Deep Learning For Images
-This repo is all about image processing and Deep Learning
+This repo is all about developing deep learning models for Image data

 FaceRecognition(Haar detector vs face_recognition) notebook contains the comparison between haar cascade face detector and face_recognition python package.
 It's yet to be completed.